LucasMendesLopes/LucasMendesLopes/README.md

 <br />
 <br />

 frontend developer with experience in the internet industry.
-I currently develop web applications for different architectures and organizations.
+I currently develop web applications for different organizations.

 I am a person who is always looking to acquire new knowledge, thus fascinated by the vast world of technology. :coffee: :computer: :heart: